2320sharon/CoastSeg-Planet/README.md

 # Outputs of Extracting Shorelines

+All of these outputs will be saved in the good directory of directory where all the planet imagery used to extract shorelines was saved.

 | Filename | Data | Screenshot |
 |----------|----------|----------|
 | raw_extracted_shorelines.geojson   | Raw extracted shorelines as multilinestring vectors   | ![image](https://github.com/user-attachments/assets/9dd35a17-3a90-4810-81e4-be4c342c95ea)|